lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/reax-silica.rst

 ..  container:: justify

-    Here I choose values of 10 fs for the temperature damping parameter and 100 fs for the pressure.
+    Here, I choose values of 10 fs for the temperature damping parameter and 100 fs for the pressure.
 These choices were made to reach equilibrium faster and allow very short run to be performed.
-For your research, use longer equilibration and larger damping (100 and 1000 for temperature and pressure respectively are usually used).
+For an actual simulation (and not a tutorial), longer equilibration and larger damping times should be used (100 fs and 1000 fs for temperature and pressure respectively are usually used for atomic systems).

     As the simulation runs, you can see that the charges of the atoms are fluctuating, as it adjusts to the topology:

 .. figure:: figures/reaxff/average-charge-light.png
-    :alt: Charge of silica during equilibration with reaxff
+    :alt: Charge of silica during equilibration with reaxff and LAMMPS
     :class: only-light

 .. figure:: figures/reaxff/average-charge-dark.png
-    :alt: Charge of silica during equilibration with reaxff
+    :alt: Charge of silica during equilibration with reaxff and LAMMPS
     :class: only-dark

     Average charge of silica during equilibration